Bookrage001/osc/resources/docs/getting-started.md

 Below are the available command-line options.
 Note that when running without any command-line switch (ie from a file browser), a launcher window will spawn to help setting them.

+!!! tip ""
+    Preferences are stored in the user's home folder in a file named `.open-stage-control` (hidden under Linux / macOS)

 || Option | Description |
 |---||---|